 A visit to Canada has turned into a five-year stay for Zoë Cooper from Sydney.
 The 33-year-old Marketing Coordinator didn’t intend on staying in Canada for that long.
 Actually, she had never even set foot in snow before moving to Canada.
-Of course, living and working at a ski resort, especially one as beautiful as Mount Washington Alpine Resort, provided Zoë a great reason to stay.
+Of course, living in Canada and working at a ski resort, especially one as beautiful as Mount Washington Alpine Resort, provided Zoë a great reason to stay.

 We caught up with Zoë to find out more about Mount Washington and Vancouver Island in Canada.